Police arrest suspect in killings of 4 Tennessee family members

 “They were actually all associated with one another,” Goodman said.
 “So it wasn’t a random attack.”

-Drummond is expected in court in Tiptonville for an arraignment later this week.

-The search left the community, situated on the Mississippi River in western Tennessee, on edge, according to the district attorney.
+Tuesday's search left the community, situated on the Mississippi River in western Tennessee and more than 100 miles (161 kilometers) southwest of Nashville, on edge, according to the district attorney.

 “The biggest emotion has been fear,” Goodman said.
 “You don’t usually hear about in small towns much — you know, a quadruple homicide.”